Crane-assisted Tree Removal

 - Whole tree removal.
 If you need to take out the whole tree, it can be a big job.
 Crane-assisted removal is necessary for efficiently removing entire trees.

 - Difficult-to-access trees.
 Some tree locations are in yards that aren’t big enough to allow bucket truck access or situated in front of septic tanks that can’t be driven over with heavy equipment.
-Our crane can be parked at a distance but still allow us to remove the tree with its long-reach arm.
+Our crane may be parked at a distance but still allow us to remove the tree with its boom.

-- Large species tree removal.
+- Large species and hazardous tree removal.
 Whether it’s the whole tree or just large portions that need to go, our crane-assisted tree removal can handle even the bigger species, like oaks and pines.
 Using a crane is the quickest and most efficient way to remove large species since it allows us to haul away entire sections at a time instead of requiring smaller chunks.
 It also keeps heftier pieces of the trunk under greater control as they’re moved.
+When trees are unsafe for a climber to ascend, crane removal is the safest for the crew, homeowner, and property.

 The Large Tree Removal Process

-Large trees are best removed with large equipment that can handle entire limbs at a time.
-Smaller trees may be removed piecemeal but taking out an entire oak or maple by hand takes longer than many people want to spend on tree removal.
-Our assisted crane tree service is designed for efficiency, from start to finish:
+Large trees are best removed with large equipment that can manage entire limbs at a time.
+Using a crane tree service to take out an entire oak or maple is more efficient and safer than using a climbing crew.
+Smaller trees may be removed piecemeal.
+Our crane-assisted tree service is designed for ease from start to finish:

 - Quote and site assessment.
 We’ll come to your property to assess the tree you need removed and offer you a free, personalized quote for the service.

-- Securing the tree.
+- Prepping and removal of the tree.
 Our professional arborist team will arrive with a tree removal crane to handle the job.
 They may use a bucket truck to reach the taller parts of the tree.
-Other jobs may require an arborist to climb the tree (while wearing the proper safety equipment) to secure the limbs or cut them.
+Some jobs may require a climber in the tree (while wearing the proper safety equipment).

 - Tree cutting.
-Our team will cut the tree down in secure, easier-to-handle chunks.
-Each chunk is attached to the tree crane with rope or chain to keep it from falling, then cut with a chainsaw and safely lowered to the ground.
+Our team will strategically cut the tree into sections to be as safe as possible.
+Each section is attached to the crane with rope or strap/sling to keep it from falling, then cut with a hand saw or chainsaw and safely lowered to the ground.

 - Wood extraction.
-Once we’re finished cutting your tree, we’ll grind the wood and clear it from your property.
-Add our stump grinding service to get as much of the tree out of the way as possible.
+Once we’re finished taking down or trimming your tree, we’ll chip the wood and debris and clear it from your property.
+We’ll haul away larger sections that can not be chipped.
+Our stump grinding service can help get as much of the tree stump taken out as possible.

 Difficult tree removal can be dangerous, which is why you should never do it yourself.
-Our professional teams are fully insured and equipped to handle large, unwieldy jobs.
+Our professional teams are fully insured and equipped to manage large, hazardous jobs.

 Find Crane-assisted Tree Removal Near Me

-Have dead, dangerous, or damaged trees and tree limbs taken from your yard by a team of professionals.
-Each independently owned Monster Tree Service location has years of experience with technical rigging and safely tackling even the largest trees in the most awkward spaces.
+Have dead, hazardous, or damaged trees and tree limbs taken from your yard by a team of professionals.
+Each independently owned Monster Tree Service location is experienced with technical rigging and safely tackling even the largest trees in the most awkward spaces.
 Call us at (888) 744-0155 or request a free quote online to get started.

 Frequently Asked Questions